General Equipment at Mercy Hospital Fairfield Fairfield Ohio — Asbestos Exposure

 Boilermakers who maintained, repaired, and retubed central plant equipment worked directly on heavily insulated boilers manufactured by.
 Removing wrapping from boiler drums and disturbing fireproofing on breechings is alleged to have generated significant airborne fiber release.
 Most of this work happened in confined spaces with limited ventilation.
 Respiratory protection was not standard practice for most of the period these systems were in service.

-Members of Boilermakers Local 27 based in St. Louis who worked Missouri and regional hospital and industrial contracts during the 1950s through 1980s reportedly encountered these conditions on a routine basis.
-Boilermakers who worked the Labadie Energy Center, Portage des Sioux, or Granite City Steel before or after hospital contracts may have compounding exposures across multiple jobsites — all of which are directly relevant to a damages claim.
+Members of Boilermakers Local 900 based in Cleveland who worked Ohio and regional hospital and industrial contracts during the 1950s through 1980s reportedly encountered these conditions on a routine basis.
+Boilermakers who worked the comparable regional power stations, comparable regional power stations, or regional steel operations before or after hospital contracts may have compounding exposures across multiple jobsites — all of which are directly relevant to a damages claim.

 If you are a retired boilermaker diagnosed with mesothelioma or another asbestos-related disease, your five-year clock under Ohio Rev. Code § 2305.10 is running from the date of that diagnosis.
 Waiting is not a neutral choice — it is a choice that may cost you significant legal options.
 Call an experienced Ohio asbestos attorney today.